-This function returns a value between 1 and 7 corresponding to the value of the day in a week.
+This function returns a value between 1 and 7 corresponding to the value of the day of the week.

-This function is very, very, VERY useful to create a test in a IF function or for a conditional formatting.
+This function is very, very, VERY useful for creating a test in a IF function or for a conditional formatting.

 Explanation of the second parameter